-The Local ICCs shall adhere to the same philosophical guidelines for membership which are stated in the federal law for the State ICC and shall:
+The Local ICCs shall adhere to the same philosophical guidelines for membership which are stated in the federal law for the State ICC and shall endeavor to:

-- 1. Be inclusive of all partners in EI, both public and private; - 2.
-Reflect the cultural and economic diversity of the community; and - 3.
-Ensure that at least 20 percent of the membership should be parents/legal guardians of a child who is receiving or has received El services. - 4.
+- 1. be inclusive of all partners in EI, both public and private; - reflect the cultural and economic diversity of the community; and have at least 20 percent of the membership be parents/legal guardians of a child who is receiving or has received El services and at least 20 percent comprised of public and private providers of Part C services.

 Any member of the Council who is a representative of the lead agency may not serve as the chairperson of the Council. §303.600